somepaulo/GNOME-Shell-extension-Weather-or-Not/README.md

 #### Manual installation
 1. Make sure you have GNOME Weather installed and a default location set in it
-2. Download the extension [weatherornot@somepaulo.github.io.shell-extension.zip](https://github.com/somepaulo/GNOME-Shell-extension-Weather-or-Not/blob/main/weatherornot%40somepaulo.github.io.shell-extension.zip) archive from this repo and unzip it
+2. Download the [weatherornot@somepaulo.github.io.shell-extension.zip](https://github.com/somepaulo/GNOME-Shell-extension-Weather-or-Not/blob/main/weatherornot%40somepaulo.github.io.shell-extension.zip) archive from this repo and unzip it
 3. Copy the `weatherornot@somepaulo.github.io` folder to `~/.local/share/gnome-shell/extensions/`
 4. Log out and log back in (on Wayland) or use `Alt+F2`,`r`,`Enter` (on X11)
 5. Enable the extension in either `Extensions`, `Extension Manager` or [GNOME Shell Extensions](https://extensions.gnome.org/local/)